daniel86/regen/README.md

 regen {#mainpage}
 ============

-regen -- Real-time Graphics Engine -- is a portable OpenGL library written in C++.
+`regen` -- Real-time Graphics Engine -- is a portable OpenGL library written in C++.
 The purpose of this library is to help creating real-time rendering software.

-A graphics card supporting the OpenGL 3.3 API is required for regen.
+A graphics card supporting the OpenGL 3.3 API is required for `regen`.
 Some features from the 4.0 API are also supported but optional for backwards compatibility.
-The engine is tested with NVIDIA and ATI drivers and on the Arch Linux and Ubuntu 11.10 (ATI dropped support for my notebook graphics adapter so i had to use an old Ubuntu version).
+The engine is tested with NVIDIA and ATI drivers and on Arch Linux and Ubuntu 11.10 (ATI dropped support for my notebook graphics adapter so i had to use an old Ubuntu version).
 Other Unix based Operating-Systems should work from the scratch.